 - Vue is faster and smaller, which contributes to better performance.

 - When it comes to hiring developers, both have their advantages and drawbacks.
-Vue is easier to learn, but React is more popular, and therefore, finding hires is faster.
+Vue is easier to learn, but React is more popular, so finding hires is faster.

 These are the reasons why we encourage you to focus more on your project features to make a choice – and not so much on the HR prospects.
 Our web development experts can take a look at your project and select a tech stack that fits your needs.
 For a detailed consultation, contact our team – we’ll get back to you in a few hours.